 NOTE: The Public Award Notice feature is turned off by default.
 Please contact the Bonfire Support team to have this functionality enabled for your portal.

 You can watch the video below for how to publicly award a vendor through Bonfire:

 Once your project is marked as Completed you will see a prompt reminding you to award a Vendor (see What happens when I mark a Project as Completed?):

-To award a Vendor, navigate to and click on the Submissions heading to expand it.
+To award a Vendor, navigate to the Submissions section on the left navigation bar.